ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 ```
 (man opened the full manual page: NAME, SYNOPSIS, DESCRIPTION, options, AUTHOR, REPORTING BUGS, SEE ALSO)

-**Answer:** whatis just gives you the one-liner off the top of the man page, basically a quick reminder of what a command does. man is the whole document — every flag, examples if there are any, related commands, all of it.
-If you already kind of know the command, whatis.
-If you need to actually learn it, man.
+**Answer:** whatis gives you just the one-line description from the top of the man page. man gives you the whole page - all the flags, examples, related commands.
+I'd use whatis if I already kind of know the command, man if I need to actually learn it.

-### Q5 — While in man, how do you (a) search for "user" and (b) quit?
+## Q5 - While in man, how do you (a) search for "user" and (b) quit?

-**Answer:** `/user` then Enter jumps to the first hit, `n` goes to the next one. `q` quits out.
+**Answer:** `/user` then Enter jumps to the first match, `n` goes to the next one. `q` quits.

 ---

-## Part 2 — Navigation
+## Part 2 - Navigation

-### Q6 — What did cd - do?
+## Q6 - What did cd - do?

 Command:
 ```